irrdnet/irrd/docs/users/queries.rst

   after a query has been sent.
 Queries are answered in the order they were submitted.
 Takes no parameters.
 In deviation from all other queries, this query will return no response at all.
+* ``!a<as-set-name>`` recursively resolves an `as-set`, then resolves all combined unique prefixes originating from any of the ASes in the set.
+Returns both IPv4 and IPv6 prefixes.
+Can be filtered to either IPv4 or IPv6 with ``!a4`` and ``!a6``, e.g. ``!a6AS-EXAMPLE`` recursively resolves AS-EXAMPLE into ASes, and then returns all IPv6 prefixes originating from any of these ASes.
+Essentially, this is a combination of ``!i``, ``!g`` and/or ``!6``.
+  However, the performance is much better than separate queries, as overhead is drastically reduced.
+  *Note*: this type of query can take very long to run, due to the amount of information it retrieves.
+Queries may take several minutes to resolve, and return up to 10-20 MB of text.
+Ensure that your client will not time out in this period.
 * ``!gAS<asn>`` finds all IPv4 routes for an origin AS.
 Only distinct prefixes of the routes are returned, seperated by spaces.
 * ``!6AS<asn>`` finds all IPv6 routes for an origin AS.
 Only distinct